Maxim Sandovich: Second arrest and death

 On June 7, 1914, Fr.
-Maxim Sandowicz left the detention center and went to his parents' house in Zdynia.
+Maxim Sandovich left the detention center and went to his parents' house in Zdynia.
 He resumed his pastoral activity in Grab.
 The co-accused with him in the trial did differently Stepan Bendasiuk and Vasyl Koldra, who immediately left for Russia and were taken there by Vladimir Bobrinsky, president of the Galician-Russian Society.
-Sandowicz also intended to go to Russia, but he did not manage to collect the passport from the eldership in Gorlice.
+Sandovich also intended to go to Russia, but he did not manage to collect the passport from the eldership in Gorlice.
 After the outbreak of World War I, in which Austria-Hungary and Russia found themselves in opposing blocks of fighting countries and the announcement of mobilization in Galicia, he was arrested on 4 August with his family: himself, his wife Pelagia, brother Mikołaj and father Tymoteusz were imprisoned in Gorlice.